GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 5. Execute the `terraform init` command
 6. Execute the `terraform apply` command

-The Terraform configuration generates prepopulated template files for configuring the Terraform backend and providers, which can be utilized in the following setup stages.
+The Terraform configuration generates prepopulated template and `.tfvars` files for configuring the Terraform backend and providers, which can be utilized in the following setup stages.
 These template files are stored in the `gs://<YOUR-AUTOMATION-BUCKET/providers` and `gs://<YOUR-AUTOMATION-BUCKET/tfvars` folders.

 #### Granting Cloud Build impersonating rights